Eat, drink and dance to celebrate the life and work of Scotland’s national bard on Burns Night in London.

 Born in 1759, Robert Burns was a Scottish poet and lyricist who became a national icon.
-Burns Night is marked with a traditional supper on or around the anniversary of his birth, 25 January, in Scotland and across the UK.
+Burns Night is marked with a traditional supper and music on or around the anniversary of his birth, 25 January, in Scotland and across the UK.

-Where to Celebrate Burns Night in London
+Where to Celebrate Burns Night 2017 in London

 Whether you choose to don your finest tartan outfit or otherwise, there are plenty of things to do on Burns Night in London, from whisky tastings to full-out Scottish festivities – take a look at our London Burns Night ideas below.